apono-io/terraform-provider-apono/docs/resources/access_flow.md

 ### Required

-- `active` (Boolean) Is Access Flow active
+- `active` (Boolean) Indicates whether Access flow is active or inactive
 - `grantees` (Attributes Set) Represents which identities should be granted access (see [below for nested schema](#nestedatt--grantees))
-- `integration_targets` (Attributes Set) Represents number of resources from integration to grant access to.
-If both include and exclude filters are omitted then all resources will be targeted (see [below for nested schema](#nestedatt--integration_targets))
 - `name` (String) Access Flow name
-- `revoke_after_in_sec` (Number) Number of seconds after which access should be revoked, -1 means never
+- `revoke_after_in_sec` (Number) Number of seconds after which access should be revoked.
+To never revoke access, set the value to `-1`.
 - `trigger` (Attributes) Access Flow trigger (see [below for nested schema](#nestedatt--trigger))

 ### Optional

 - `approvers` (Attributes Set) Represents which identities should approve this access (see [below for nested schema](#nestedatt--approvers))
+- `bundle_targets` (Attributes Set) Represents the number of resources from access bundle to which access is granted. (see [below for nested schema](#nestedatt--bundle_targets))
+- `integration_targets` (Attributes Set) Represents the number of resources from the integration to which access is granted.
+If both include and exclude filters are omitted, all resources will be targeted. (see [below for nested schema](#nestedatt--integration_targets))
 - `settings` (Attributes) Access Flow settings (see [below for nested schema](#nestedatt--settings))

 ### Read-Only